mrw2204/scFactor-Ontology/docs/index.md

 # scFactor-Ontology

-`scfo` is a Python package for building, querying, projecting, and visualizing **factor-centric ontology resources** from single-cell transcriptomic analyses.
-This framework helps organize, visualize, interpret, and externally implement feature-level prior knowledge derived from large single cell atlases.
+`scfo` is a Python package for working with latent factors (gene x factor matrices with per-gene loadings) derived from single-cell transcriptomic analyses.

-The package is designed for workflows in which a matrix of **gene-by-factor loadings** is treated as a reusable biological reference and augmented with additional annotation modalities such as:

-- transcription factor regulons
-- ligand–receptor communication signatures
-- curated pathway or gene-set annotations
-- projection scores in external single-cell datasets

-Google Drive with example data: https://drive.google.com/drive/folders/1V0PoMmk5PseL3cSd1xrHr_btArUtjnhI?usp=sharing

-**To request access to example data on Google Drive, email Matt Warren at mrw2204@cumc.columbia.edu**
+## What is an `scfo ontology` object?
+`scfo` was built as a tool to organize latent factor gene loadings and associated prior-knowledge annotations - for example, calculated using a large-scale single cell atlas - into interpretable, factor-centric ontology resources.
+The data structure of an `scfo ontology` object is based on `muon MuData`, the multi-modal extension of `AnnData`, treating factors as observations in `.obs`.
+This allows for easy storage of factor loadings and prior-knowledge annotation data as separate `MuData` modalities.
+Typical factor-wise enrichment score modalities stored in `scfo ontology` objects may include transcription factor regulons, ligand-receptor communication signatures, gene set enrichment analyses (e.g. MSigDB Hallmark Gene Ontology), etc.

 ## What can scFO do?

-With `scfo`, you can:

-- **build an ontology** from factor loadings plus optional gene set, regulon and ligand–receptor inputs
-- **inspect and visualize** factor weights, modality enrichments, and feature loadings
+The centralized, organized design of `scfo` streamlines many downstream analyses that are commonly performed to interpret latent factors. `scfo` functionality includes:
+- ***de novo* calculation** of enrichment scores based on feature loadings (e.g. gene-wise regulon matrices)
+- **plotting suite** for visualization of factor loadings/feature loadings/enrichment scores
+- **querying** an `scfo ontology` for genes/sets of interest
-- **project ontology factors** onto external `AnnData` objects
+- **projecting* an `scfo ontology` onto external `AnnData` objects (e.g. perturbational data).
-- **test ontology scores** between biological groups at single-cell or pseudobulk level
-- **query the ontology** with:
-  - a curated unordered gene set
-  - a weighted genome-wide signature
-  - visualizaiton of modality enrichment
-- **export and reload** ontology objects through standardized Excel workbooks
+- **exporting and reloading** 'ontology' objects as `.h5mu` or as standardized Excel workbooks

+## How do I use scFO?
+See **"Installation and Usage"** below for quick-start instructions, and the **"scFO Overview + General Workflow"** page (under Tutorials) for a high-level vignette.

+This ReadTheDocs site also includes detailed tutorials for using specific `scfo` functionalities.
+First, decide between the following:
+- **If you have new factors and prior knowledge loadings:** see Tutorials #1, #5, and #6 to learn how to construct your factor `scfo ontology`.
+- **If you want to use a pre-existing `scfo ontology`:** see Tutorials #2, #3, #4, and #7 to learn how to use the `scfo ontology` to visualize factors/loadings (#2), add new modalities (#4), and project factor scores onto external data (#3 and #7).

+## Do `scfo ontology` objects already exist that I can download?
+Yes!
+We have generated `scfo ontology` objects for general use by the neuro-oncology community, representing cell type-specific latent factors from 1) a 3.3 million-cell atlas of human glioblastoma (GBM), and 2) a 400,000-cell atlas of human low grade gliomas (LGG).
+- Google Drive with example data: https://drive.google.com/drive/folders/1V0PoMmk5PseL3cSd1xrHr_btArUtjnhI?usp=sharing
+- **To request access to example data on Google Drive, email Matt Warren at mrw2204@cumc.columbia.edu**

-## Installation
+## Installation and Usage:

 ### From GitHub
 ```bash
 pip install "scfo @ git+https://github.com/mrw2204/scFactor-Ontology.git@main"
 ```

 ### Development install
 ```bash
 git clone https://github.com/mrw2204/scFactor-Ontology.git
 cd scFactor-Ontology
 pip install -e .
 ```

-## Core concepts

 ### Factor-centric ontology object
 `make_ontology()` returns a factor-centric `MuData` object:
 - `ontology.obs` = factor metadata
-- `ontology.obsm["weights"]` = global factor weight matrix
+- `ontology.mod["weights"]` = global factor weight matrix
 - `ontology.mod[...]` = modality-specific enrichment matrices

-### Expected input formats
+### Expected input formats for common modalities:
 - `factor_loadings`: **genes x factors**
 - `regulon_loadings`: **genes x regulons**
 - `hallmark_lib_dict` and `gene_sets_dict`: **dictionaries of gene sets (unranked lists)**